 Ephraim Borowski is the Director of the Scottish Council of Jewish Communities.

 As its Convener of the grandly-titled Standing Committee of Scottish Jewry at the time of Devolution, Ephraim led its transformation into SCoJeC, a democratic representative body with the authority to speak on behalf of the entire Jewish Community of Scotland.
 Before his early retirement from Glasgow University, Ephraim was head of the Philosophy Department, a member of Court, and President of AUT.
-He is the joint author of the Collins Dictionary of Mathematics, and has been President of the Royal Philosophical Society of Glasgow, a Governor of Hutchesons’ Educational Trust, Vice-President of Glasgow Jewish Representative Council, Chairman of Giffnock Synagogue, and Convener of BEMIS.
-He currently chairs the Regional Deputies of the Board of Deputies, is a Lay Member of GTC(S), and Chair of the National Independent Strategic Advisors Group which was recently established by Police Scotland to advise on equality and diversity matters.
+He is the joint author of the Collins Dictionary of Mathematics, and has been President of the Royal Philosophical Society of Glasgow, a Governor of Hutchesons’ Educational Trust, Vice-President of Glasgow Jewish Representative Council, Chairman of Giffnock Synagogue, Chair of the Regional Assembly of the Board of Deputies, and a Lay Member of GTC(S).
+He is currently Treasurer of BEMIS and Chair of the National Independent Strategic Advisors Group which advises Police Scotland on equality and diversity matters.
 Ephraim was awarded an MBE for services on behalf of the Jewish Community, and was made an Honorary Member of the Royal Philosophical Society – only the third since Einstein!

 Ian Buchanan is the current Convener of the Church and Society Committee in the United Free Church of Scotland.
 He is a retired Principal Teacher of Biology, having taught for 37 years.
 He is also a church elder and clerk to the Congregational Board of the United Free Church in Milngavie, just outside Glasgow.